-The MOST project.
+The MOST project of the European Union.
 Results.

 The MOST project (Mobility Scheme for Targeted People-to-People Contacts) is over.
-Six years of hard work on establishing contacts between Belarusians and EU citizens are behind us.
+Five years of hard work on establishing contacts between Belarusians and EU citizens are behind us.
 It was a joint effort of the project team and participants who were looking for partners, opportunities and resources to visit Europe.
 Everyone who applied for the MOST project had a great desire to meet colleagues from other countries and expand the geography for future activities.
 The project staff did their best to help Belarusians in this endeavour.
 The result was 4 873 trips of Belarusians to EU countries and citizens of EU member states to Belarus.
 Professional contacts between people have developed into fruitful cooperation, joint projects, friendship, grand plans for future, innovations in various spheres, and fresh ideas.

 Project participants attended over two thousand events, such as conferences, festivals, exhibitions, fairs, and workshops.
 Belarusians exchanged experience with their Western colleagues, got acquainted with their work, and demonstrated their knowledge and skills.

 All citizens of Belarus aged 18 and over had the opportunity to visit the European Union.
 The coverage of professional spheres was also practically unlimited.
 Businessmen, scientists, doctors, farmers, designers, social workers, librarians, teachers, and actors exchanged experience with their foreign colleagues.
 The number of categories that could be chosen in the application form increased from five to eight over the five years of the project.
 These categories included "science and technology", "entrepreneurship", "innovation and information technology", "culture", "education", "health", "sports and tourism", "society" and the "other" category.
 Scientists, cultural and educational workers, and medics were the most active and numerous participants of the project.